IRVLUTD/rfp-grasp-transfer/README.md

 ## Usage and Examples

+- **Gripper Open/Close Heuristice:**
+  - See `notebooks/example_find_grasp_frame.ipynb`
+  - Modify it to store the open/close frames in a json file in the demonstration data dir.
+  - or any other representation as needed!
+  - NOTE: if using an pre-existing conda env (`mfg2`) for this repo, you just need to update via pip:
+    - `networkx==3.4.2`
+    - `opencv-python`

 - Primary Script: `transfer_from_hamer.py`.
 The main argument will be the demonstration data dir which has subfolders like `rgb, depth, pose` as well as `out/hamer/` for mano hand data from hamer

   - `--input_dir`: path to demo data dir